 Table 4 presents estimates of the willingness to pay (WTP) for forest restoration across different regions of Togo.
 The Savanes region exhibits the highest mean WTP (65,625 CFA), indicating that residents are the most willing to financially contribute to forest restoration initiatives.
 This strong willingness may be explained by a direct dependence of households on forest resources for their livelihoods, as well as by heightened environmental awareness, with local populations perceiving tangible and immediate benefits from restoration activities.
 In contrast, the Maritime region shows the lowest mean WTP (37,261 CFA), reflecting a lower disposition to pay.
 This reduced WTP could be related to a weaker direct connection to forest resources, potentially associated with higher urbanization or economic activities less dependent on forest ecosystem services.
 The Plateaux and Kara regions exhibit intermediate mean WTPs, at 51,929 CFA and 48,672 CFA respectively, yet higher than that of the Maritime region.
 These intermediate levels suggest a moderate reliance on forest services and/or partial environmental awareness, highlighting the need for locally tailored interventions to enhance financial participation in forest restoration efforts.

-Table 4: Willingness to pay using the contingent valuation method
+Table 4: Willingness to pay across regions using the contingent valuation method